How to build custom Zendesk apps in 2026: A complete guide

 Deployment and ongoing maintenance

-The hidden costs and challenges of building from scratch
+The considerations of building from scratch

-The burden of ongoing maintenance
+The commitment of ongoing maintenance

-The complexity of building and scaling AI features
+The complexity of scaling AI features

 The modern alternative: Using a no-code AI platform

-Total control over automation without the code
+Control over automation without the code

 Simulate and deploy with confidence

-Before the AI ever talks to a real customer, you can test your setup on thousands of your own past tickets.
-You can see exactly how it would have responded, check its answers, and get solid predictions on how many tickets it will be able to resolve.
-This makes the whole process feel much safer and gives you the confidence to launch a solution you know will work.
+Before the AI ever talks to a real customer, you can see exactly how it would have responded and check its answers.
+This makes the whole process feel secure and gives you the confidence to launch a solution that fits perfectly within your Zendesk setup.

-Feature | Custom Zendesk App (DIY) | eesel AI Platform |
+| Feature | Custom Zendesk App (DIY) | eesel AI Platform |

-Setup Time | Weeks to months | Under 10 minutes |
+| Setup Time | Weeks to months | Under 10 minutes |

-Required Skills | Web development, Zendesk API | None (no-code) |
+| Required Skills | Web development, Zendesk API | None (no-code) |

-AI Capabilities | Requires specialized AI/ML team | Built-in, trains on your data |
+| AI Capabilities | Requires specialized AI/ML team | Built-in, trains on your data |

-Maintenance | Constant, requires developer time | Managed by eesel AI |
+| Maintenance | Constant, requires developer time | Managed by eesel AI |

-Testing | Manual, limited scope | Automated simulation on past tickets |
+| Testing | Manual, limited scope | Automated simulation on past tickets |

-Cost Model | High upfront + ongoing dev costs | Predictable monthly/annual subscription |
+| Cost Model | Upfront investment + ongoing maintenance | Usage-based subscription |

 Pricing breakdown: Custom apps vs. Zendesk AI vs. eesel AI